Dacrol/NieRAutomata-UtilityScript/README.md

 - Switch pods with 2 and 3
 - Cycle locked target with R

-Run with NierUtilityScript.ahk.
+Run NierUtilityScript.ahk with AutoHotkey (v1.1.*).
 Either change the keys in the script file or make sure keys are bound to the same as in the script:

 - Pod fire to Tab
 - Pod program to Ctrl